-A public hearing shall be held by the Board of Selectmen before a Board or Department undertakes any major reconstruction or alteration of a Town, State or County way.
-The Board of Selectmen shall hold the hearing within thirty (30) days after receipt of a written request for a public hearing from the Board or Department proposing the project.
+A public hearing shall be held by the Select Board before a Board or Department undertakes any major reconstruction or alteration of a Town, State or County way.
+The Select Board shall hold the hearing within thirty (30) days after receipt of a written request for a public hearing from the Board or Department proposing the project.
 Such request shall include a description of the project and two maps of the project area.
-At least seven (7) days before the hearing date the Board of Selectmen shall publish a notice of the hearing in a newspaper of general circulation within the Town and shall notify abutters to the project by mail.
+At least seven (7) days before the hearing date the Select Board shall publish a notice of the hearing in a newspaper of general circulation within the Town and shall notify abutters to the project by mail.